-- There are clear gaps in evidence related to the category 'Norms and values', particularly in relation to bystander interventions and media campaigns to address norms and attitudes on violence against children. - The outcomes least studied for this category relate to education; economic and social outcomes (such as social discrimination); savings and credit; and safety and risk factors for harms (such as child marriage and child labour). - None of the reviews or impact evaluations considered the programme costs of the interventions. - There is a lack of high confidence systematic reviews and impact evaluations, suggesting a need to invest in improving the quality of research. - There is a lack of evidence relating to vulnerable populations such as children from low-income settings, children with disabilities and those from marginalized communities. - There is limited evidence on specific forms of violence, mainly corporal punishment, and few studies on addressing perpetration of violence by parents/ caregivers and teachers. - Evidence is concentrated for only select countries and there is a gap in evidence covering more than one region.
+- Studies on 'Safe environments' are the second least represented category in the EGM. - No systematic reviews were identified on the topic of making existing environments safe, thus highlighting need for evidence synthesis in this subcategory.
+Additionally, there is limited evidence from impact evaluations and reviews in the subcategory 'creating safe spaces'. - The outcomes least studied for this category relate to: education; economic and social outcomes (such as social discrimination); savings and credits; and safety and risk factors for harms (such as child marriage and child labour). - None of the reviews or impact evaluations considered the programme costs of the interventions. - There is a lack of high confidence systematic reviews and impact evaluations. - There is limited evidence considering vulnerable populations such as children from low-income settings, children with disabilities and marginalised communities. - There is limited evidence on specific forms of violence, such as intimate partner violence, peer violence, and corporal punishment. - Evidence is concentrated for only a few countries and there is a gap in evidence covering more than one region.